qrzn23/qrzn23.github.io/_tabs/about.md

 order: 1
 ---

 Hi, I’m Jan (qrzn23).
-I’m building **Xenotheric**, a Metroid-inspired platformer in Godot 4, and I write here about what I’m making and thinking.
+This site follows whatever I’m building or thinking about.
+One thread is **Xenotheric**, a Metroid-inspired platformer in Godot 4, but it’s just one of many things in motion.

 I draw a lot from Daoism and philosophy, and I tinker with the occult/cyber-occult, crypto, and “vibe coding.”
 I care about movement feel, small tools, reproducible builds, and UX that gets out of the way—even in debug land.